chringer-git/cricketmodel/README.md

 player_1 <- make_player(average_marks_per_turn = 3,
                         select_shot =  select_target_pointing_cricket)

-# Or you can make your own strategy to submit to the player
+# I hope to allow an easy way to construct target selection strategies to attach to players.
 ```

 ### Example 3: Apply a score straight to the game with force\_score\_cricket